finos/common-domain-model/documentation/source/documentation.rst

   * This approach provides validation of all the necessary permutations of elections and data associated with the supported agreements.
   * A specific set of synonyms associated to the ``ISDA_Create_1_0`` source has been developed to establish mappings and enable this ingestion.
 More details on Synonyms are provided in the Mapping (Synonym) section of this document..

-  (NB: The ISDA CSA for Variation Margin is not yet represented in ISDA Create - the CDM representaion of this document is tested with alternative external sample data.)
+  (NB: The ISDA CSA for Variation Margin is not yet represented in ISDA Create - the CDM representation of this document is tested with alternative external sample data.)

 Design Principles